julelang/manual/src/project/code-style.md

 Packages should use lowercase with no space.

-### Source File

-Source files should use snake_case.

 ## Indentions

 The recommended indentation character for Jule is space.
 And the recommended indentation size is 4.
 So it is recommended to make your indents with 4 spaces.
-Lexer of Jule accepts tab characters in 8-sized.